elastos/Elastos/SPV/README.md

 # Elastos SPV

 ## Summary
-Elastos SPV is a development SDK of SPV (Simplified Payment Verification) implementation of the Elastos digital currency.
+Elastos SPV is a SDK of SPV (Simplified Payment Verification) implementation of the Elastos digital currency.
 The Elastos SPV SDK is a set of encryption algorithm, peer to peer network and SPV related implementation like bloom filter, merkleblock and util methods.
-As an example, this project include a spv wallet implementation and some interfaces implementation, located in `spvwallet` and `interface` package.
-These examples will help you understand how to use this SDK and build your own apps.
+As an example, this project include a spv wallet implementation located in `spvwallet` folder, it will help you understand how to use this SDK and build your own apps.
-The flowing instructions will help you build up the `spvwallet` project and play with it.
+The flowing instructions will help you get into the SDK and build up the `spvwallet` sample APP and play with it.

+## SDK (Software Development Kit)

+1. Account (sdk/account.go)
+A ELA standard account is a set of private key, public key, redeem script, program hash and address data. redeem script is (script content length)+(script content)+(script type), program hash is the sha256 value of redeem script and converted to ripemd160 format with a (Type) prefix. address is the base58 format of program hash, which is the string value show up on user interface as account address.
+With account, you can get the transfer address or sign transaction etc.

+2. AddrFilter (sdk/addrfilter.go)
+This is a helper class to filter interested addresses when synchronize transactions or get cached addresses list to build a bloom filter instead of load addresses from database every time.

+3. Blockchain (sdk/blockchain.go)
+Blockchain is the database of blocks, also when a new transaction or block commit, Blockchain will verify them with stored blocks.

+4. BloomFilter (sdk/bloom.go)
+[Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a probabilistic data structure which allows for testing set membership - they can have false positives but not false negatives.
+Before synchronize blocks, a `FilterLoad` message need to be sent to the sync peer to filter which transactions should be included in the `merkleblock` message.

+5. Crypto (sdk/crypto.go)
+This file is the sample code of creating private key, public key and account with ECDSA algorithm.

+6. P2P client (sdk/p2pclient.go)
+P2P client is a low level interface to interactive with the peer to peer network, you need to creating and responding messages all by yourself except handshake.

+7. SPV client (sdk/spvclient.go)
+SPV client is a full interface of all SPV messages in the peer to peer network, it will help you create and receive SPV messages and keep heartbeat with the connected peers.

+8. SPV service (sdk/spvservice.go)
+SPV service is a high level implementation with all SPV logic implemented.
+SPV service is extend from SPV client and implement Blockchain and block synchronize on it.
+With SPV service, you just need to implement your own DataStore and GetBloomFilter() method, and let other stuff go.

+## Build and Run `spvwallet` sample APP

 ## Build on Mac